goldenpathtechnologies/gatsby-awesome-pagination/README.md

 uses a `gatsby-node.ts` file.
 The primary motivation of this rewrite is to make type information readily available for those projects with stricter linting rules and type checks.
-Otherwise, [`gatsby-awesome-pagination`](https://github.com/GatsbyCentral/gatsby-awesome-pagination) is a good enough alternative if you don't care about type information.
+Otherwise, [`gatsby-awesome-pagination`](https://github.com/GatsbyCentral/gatsby-awesome-pagination) is a good enough alternative if you don't care about type information or trailing slashes at the end of your paths.

 This project will not receive direct changes upstream due to the extent of refactorings.
 Please open an issue if you would like updates of